Contact InformationNicole McNeil

 McNeil, N. M., & Alibali, M. W. (2005).
 Why won’t you change your mind?
 Knowledge of operational patterns hinders learning and performance on equations.
 Child Development, 76, 883-899.

-Nicole McNeil is the ACE Associate Professor of Psychology and Director of the interdisciplinary minor in Education, Schooling and Society in the College of Arts and Letters.
+Nicole McNeil is a professor of psychology and the director of the interdisciplinary minor in education, schooling and society in the College of Arts and Letters.
 She is also a Fellow of the Institute for Educational Initiatives at the University of Notre Dame.
 She is an experimental psychologist who studies how children think, learn, and solve problems in the domain of mathematics.
 Dr. McNeil uses experimental designs, longitudinal studies, structured interviews, and detailed analyses of children's mathematical experiences to test theoretically driven hypotheses about why it is so difficult for children to learn math.

 Her work has shown that children's difficulties understanding mathematics are not always caused by something children lack relative to adults, such as general conceptual structures, working memory resources, or proficiency with basic facts, but that difficulties can emerge as a consequence of prior learning.
 She has hypothesized--and her research has shown--that learners tend to rely on their existing representations, concepts, and strategies, even when they are inefficient or incorrect.
 Using this "change-resistance" framework, she has enhanced our understanding of the nature of children's difficulties with math concepts such as mathematical equivalence, variable, and cardinality.
 She has also made unique predictions about the best way to structure the learning environment to help children learn these math concepts.
 A key contribution of her work has been to show that relatively minor differences in the structure of children's early input can play a central role in shaping and constraining children's understanding of fundamental concepts.